 Divorce mediation is almost always a smart move.
 It can save you a significant amount of money and time on your divorce in comparison with fighting through the court system.
 Perhaps even more importantly, divorce mediation allows you to take control and ownership of your divorce negotiation.
 Even though it may be difficult to spend time with your spouse, mediation lets you articulate your perspective and negotiate for the things that are truly important to you.

-A central figure in your mediation is the mediator.
+A central figure in your mediation is — as you might guess — the mediator.
 This individual is a neutral third party.
 He or she doesn’t have any power to make decisions on your behalf (like a judge would).
 Instead, this person acts as part therapist, part legal reference, and part guide to help you and your soon-to-be-ex-spouse navigate all of the difficult twists and turns of the negotiation.

 In essence, the job of a mediator is to help you each clarify your positions, make sure you each listen to the perspective of the other and encourage you to work together to find a divorce settlement that you can both live with.
 This is not an easy job, and the quality of your mediator can strongly influence whether your mediation is a success or whether you and your spouse end up in court to fight out the majority of your divorce settlement.